Kulnoorbajwa/TaskManager/README.md

-# Taskify SaaS
+# Taskify Manager

-Taskify SaaS is the ultimate solution for project management, task management, CRM, and productivity, built on the robust Laravel 10 framework.
+Taskify Manager is the ultimate solution for project management, task management, CRM, and productivity, built on the robust Laravel 10 framework.
 It offers a comprehensive suite of features designed to streamline project coordination and enhance productivity for businesses of all sizes.

 ## Features